This example shows how to design an LTE cell search and selection system optimized for HDL code generation and hardware implementation.

 The Decimation Filters subsystem resamples the input data from 30.72 Msps to 1.92 Msps.
 It consists of CIC decimation, CIC gain compensation, CIC droop compensation, and transient removal.
 The filter chain is designed to have a group delay which is equal to an integer number of samples at 1.92 Msps.
 The Transient Removal block removes the initial transient due to this group delay from the sample stream.
 This is important because the frame timing offset is measured on the 1.92 Msps stream and then used to recover timing on the 30.72 Msps stream.
 Removing the initial transient from the decimation filter chain simplifies the logic which transfers the timing information.

 The FrequencyEstimation subsystem uses the cyclic prefix to estimate the frequency offset of the incoming signal.
 Every 960 samples, the AngleAtMaximum subsystem selects the strongest correlation peak and records its phase angle.
 The AngleFilter subsystem implements an averaging filter with a window duration of 10 ms. The resulting phase angle serves as a frequency estimate.
+The frequency estimation algorithm is optimized for scenarios where a continuous LTE signal is present.
+Algorithm performance degrades with the sparseness of the signal in the time domain, such as in TDD mode configurations with low downlink-to-uplink ratios.
+This degradation can reduce the ability of subsequent processing stages to detect and decode the signal.
 Appendix B provides more information on how the cyclic prefix can be used to estimate the frequency offset.

 The Sync Signal Search subsystem implements PSS and SSS detection.
 Timing is crucial in this part of the design, because the SSS Searcher uses the frame timing information from the PSS Searcher to identify SSS search locations.
 The PSS Searcher provides a validOut signal which is used by the Stream Synchronizer block to delay the input stream and compensate for the PSS Searcher pipeline latency.
 Synchronizing the input stream to the PSS Searcher outputs simplifies the design of the SSS Searcher.